yesihaveidea/myrtille/DOCUMENTATION.md

 ## Code organization
 - Myrtille.RDP: link to the myrtille FreeRDP fork.
 C++ code.
 RDP client, modified to forward the user input(s) and encode the session display into the configured image format(s).
 The modified code in FreeRDP is identified by region tags "#pragma region Myrtille" and "#pragma endregion".
 - Myrtille.Common: C# code.
-Fleck Websockets library and common helpers.
+Common helpers.
 - Myrtille.Services: C# code.
 WCF services, hosted by a Windows Service (or a console application in debug build). start/stop the rdp client and upload/download file(s) to/from the connected user documents folder.
 - Myrtille.Services.Contracts: C# code.
 WCF contracts (interfaces).
 - Myrtille.Web: C# code.
 Link between the browser and the rdp client; maintain correlation between http and rdp sessions.
 - Myrtille.Setup: MSI installer.

 ## Build
-Myrtille uses C#, C++ and pure Javascript code (no additional libraries).
-Microsoft Visual Studio Community 2015 was used as primary development environment, using the .NET 4.0 framework.
+Myrtille uses C#, C++ and vanilla Javascript code (no additional libraries).
+Microsoft Visual Studio Community 2015 was used as primary development environment, using the .NET 4.5 framework.
 If you want Visual Studio to load the Myrtille setup project, you have to install the (official and free) Microsoft Visual Studio 2015 Installer Projects extension (https://visualstudiogallery.msdn.microsoft.com/f1cc3f3e-c300-40a7-8797-c509fb8933b9).

 The Myrtille build have the two classic solution configurations: "Debug" and "Release", on "Any CPU" platform.